-Graduates of the PGDipHSc (Ultrasound) will be prepared to contribute to the improvement of clinical health services offered to the New Zealand public by implementing their knowledge and expertise within Medical Imaging, and specifically within ultrasound.
-Graduates will also be able to advance to Master's level study and contribute to the development of Medical Imaging services through research.
+By pursuing the PGDipHSc (Ultrasound), our students will be equipped to implement their ultrasound knowledge and expertise to improve clinical health services for New Zealanders.
+Graduates will also be able to advance to master's level study and contribute to the development of medical imaging services through research.

-For admission to this programme, the student must satisfy the Programme Director that they are employed in an appropriate clinical training position.
+To satisfy admission into this programme, the student must be employed in an appropriate clinical training position.
 This is a paid position in an ultrasound practice in New Zealand and it is the responsibility of the student to find and secure this position.
-Appropriate supervision of the student must also be provided by a qualified and experienced member of staff who is registered in the Ultrasound scope of practice and holds a current Annual Practising Certificate (APC).
+Appropriate supervision of the student must also be provided by a qualified and experienced member of staff who is registered in the ultrasound scope of practice and holds a current Annual Practising Certificate (APC).

-The Ultrasound programme is designed to be completed part-time and by distance learning, with the exception of CLINIMAG 709 (Principles of Clinical Ultrasound) which requires on-campus attendance.
+The Ultrasound programme is designed to be completed part-time and by distance learning, with the exception of the optional, full-time intensive course which requires on-campus attendance.

-For those interested in pursuing a career in ultrasound and who are NOT Medical Imaging Technologists, please refer to the University of Auckland website for more information:
+For those interested in pursuing a career in ultrasound and who are not medical imaging technologists, please refer to the University of Auckland website for more information:

-www.auckland.ac.nz/pg/ultrasound
+auckland.ac.nz/pg/ultrasound

-In order to develop the necessary technical, clinical and diagnostic skills, trainees must be exposed to a large number and wide range of Ultrasound examinations.
+In order to develop the necessary technical, clinical and diagnostic skills, trainees must be exposed to a large number and wide range of ultrasound examinations.
 By completion of the training period the requirement is that the student has experienced a minimum of 2000 clinical hours.
-Additionally, the minimum total number of Ultrasound examinations to be recorded is 2000, of which no fewer than 1000 must be performed without assistance.
+Additionally, the minimum total number of ultrasound examinations to be recorded is 2000, of which no fewer than 1000 must be performed without assistance.